residentflame/csharpProjects/README.md

 # csharpProjects
-This repo hosts C# projects from beginner to advanced level projects.
+This repository hosts C# projects ranging from beginner to advanced level.
+The problems are from [W3Resource](https://www.w3resource.com/index.php).